iamdtang/backbone-data/README.md

 ### Key Features

-* Identity mapping of models
+* Provides identity mapping of models
+* Caches models in browser memory
+* Provides a single point of entry for data access through the global variable _DS_
 * Works with existing Backbone models and collections
-* The global variable _DS_ acts as a single point of entry for data access
+* Manages singletons for each of your primary data collections.
+Many times you'll need the same collection instance in multiple views.
+Just ask for this collection from the store and it will give you the same collection instance for a given resource.
-* Collection management
+* AMD compatible
+* 702 bytes gzip and minified

 ### Install